Desire, Delusion & The Rise Of Magical Thinking On TikTok

 “The wellness aesthetic of manifestation aligns really well with some core, American in particular values of self-improvement,” Montell points out.
 “You’re not going to be susceptible to manifestation rhetoric if you don’t want, and think you deserve, a better life.”

-“That American dream mentality with a new-age flavour and a wellness flavour and a kind of feminine flavour is going to be, naturally, very appealing.
+“That American dream mentality with a new-age flavor and a wellness flavor and a kind of feminine flavor is going to be, naturally, very appealing.
 Not just to us as Americans but furthermore to women living through a time when our reproductive rights are about to be taken away any second.”

 AdvertisementADVERTISEMENT